Discover the best things to do in Olympic National Park, from Hurricane Ridge to the amazing Hoh Rainforest to the wild and rugged Pacific coast.

 How Much Time Do You Need in Olympic National Park?

-At a minimum, you need three full days in Olympic National Park, if you want to visit Hurricane Ridge, the Pacific Coastline, and the temperate rainforests.
+At a minimum, you need two full days in Olympic National Park, if you want to visit Hurricane Ridge, the Pacific Coastline, and the temperate rainforests.
 However, more time is better, as it allows you to hike more trails and it gives you some contingency time should it rain or snow, which is entirely possible.

 On the quickest of visits, with one or two days, stay in Port Angeles and visit Hurricane Ridge and the western section of the park.
 Just note that you could be driving an hour and a half one-way to get to places like the Hoh Rainforest and Ruby Beach.